Year: 2021

 Can I pickup my turkey early?

-We do not have any turkeys available before November 21st as they are processed as close to Thanksgiving as possible to provide you with the freshest turkey.
+We do not have any fresh turkeys available before November 25th as they are processed as close to Thanksgiving as possible.

 What about vegetables, flowers, eggs, and other meats?